CarsonChing/Tool-Design/README.md

 Perform a sentiment analysis on this: 13804956138101928457091486501298470128394709183465710384519832460123985761304895761082734620398470329847230789560182397561089237401786508717345891203648012384567109234789123657814376501923487501982367480132465781346058917478524160582360498217
 ```

 Expected behaviour: The agant should still select the sentiment analysis tool because user requested to do so.
-But the tool will return structured error code, and the agent can still communicate with the user efectively based on it.
+But the tool will return structured error, and the agent can still communicate with the user effectively about it.